SillyBits/satisfactory-savegame-tool-ng/README.md

 Credits to bitowl, S4XXX and Goz3rr for their work on deciphering the structure of satisfactory savegames.
+Also thanks to Panossa for doing the graphics.

 Cheers, and always remember: